 Part 2: For Your Organization

 What does your organization think or “know” about the work of volunteers?
 In this session we’ll look at how we can tell a story of volunteer engagement internally that elevates and celebrates the work of volunteers while also building buy-in and trust in the process.
 We’ll discuss identifying attitudes and barriers within our organizations, and what information may be persuasive and help change those attitudes.
 We’ll also discuss how leaders of volunteers may be able to work cross-functionally within their organization and partner with others to ensure that this story informs the work of communication and market, fundraising, and executive leadership.
-This is Part 2 of the Impact Storytelling Pathway.
-Please plan to attend or watch Part 1 before attending.

 Part 3: For Supporters and the Community

 When we tell the story of volunteer engagement and impact outside of our organization amazing things happen!
 We can educate our community about the services and programs we provide, we can reach prospective volunteers, donors, and advocates.
 And, we can raise the profile of our organization in the community, possibly leading to more funding from foundations and corporations.
-This is Part 3 of the Impact Storytelling Pathway.
-Please plan to attend or watch Parts 1 and 2 before attending.

 As leaders of volunteers it can often feel like we’re running as fast as we can just to stay in the same place.
 We’re doing all the volunteer engagement, but we don’t have the bandwidth to actually think about leading or creating a strategy.
 Let’s change this by engaging others – paid staff and volunteers – and re-envision our role as one of strategic architect and advocate for volunteers and the work of leaders of volunteers.